samson-bakos/samson-bakos/README.md

 - **R** 📊: Tidyverse, Rstan, and developing apps with R Shiny.
 - **SQL/NoSQL** 🗃️: Proficient in managing databases with PostgreSQL and MongoDB.
 - **Data Visualization and Web Apps** 📈: Expertise in Matplotlib, Plotly, Dash, Streamlit, ggplot2, and Tableau.
-- **Machine Learning / AI** 🤖: Using libraries like Scikit-Learn, PyTorch, XGBoost, HF Transformers, OpenAI, and LangChain.
+- **Machine Learning / AI** 🤖: Using libraries like Scikit-Learn, PyTorch, XGBoost, HF Transformers, ntlk, spaCy, and LangChain.

 ### 🚀 Some of My Projects: